The Merchant of Venice

 Was Shakespeare racist?
 Is the play racist?

 No more—and probably quite a bit less—than general public opinion was at the time.
-I have a small (bit not absolute)problem judging a culture's and a century's morality by the standards of another place and time.
+I have a small (but not absolute) problem with judging a culture's and a century's morality by the standards of another place and time.
 And Shakespeare's humanity overcame the prejudices of his own place and time better than most people then or now.

 However, when the play is produced in this day and age, I see no reason to reproduce the views that are indeed racist in our time, however differently they were perceived then.
 Our actors, our directors and our audiences must find the interpretation that is meaningful and useful for us today.
 This is quite often accomplished, so much so that the role of Shylock is considered a great opportunity for leading actors, Jewish or otherwise, to make an anti-racist statement.
 A deep understanding of Shakespeare allows this interpretation without any rewriting.
 (The sexist plot of The Taming of the Shrew is another matter.
 Admirable efforts to present this play in an acceptable modern light usually involve twisting the characters and sometimes the text far from what is encompassed in Shakespeare's vision.)